 Theodore’s – A Fine-Dining Option

-After dinner, we explored the historic hotel and browsed through their lobby library, containing one of the largest collections of books by and about Teddy Roosevelt.
+After dinner, we explored the historic hotel and browsed through its lobby library, containing one of the largest collections of books by and about Teddy Roosevelt.

 Saturday Morning – Grab Breakfast at Farmhouse Café